Zukzuk/narrowcasting/README.md

-# Media library narrowcasting applications
+# Narrowcasting for all your media libraries

 A Node.js narrowcasting application designed to serve your media library images with a simple REST API and frontend interface.
 This app is Docker-ready and includes configurations for both development and production environments.
 Currently compatible with the following API's